Weak ferroelectric charge transfer in layer-asymmetric bilayers of 2D semiconductors: DFT calculations of interlayer charge transfer in semiconductor bilayers

 \subsection{Choosing DFT functional}

-For comparision with the PBE GGA results presented above, calculations were also carried out using the local density approximation (LDA) to the exchange-correlation functional, and in Fig. \ref{fig:pots} we show the differences between bilayer and monolayer plane-averaged local electrostatic potentials using LDA alongside the PBE results.
-In Table \ref{tab_fit_splitting} the LDA-calculated potential differences and some band energies are compared with the PBE results.
+For comparision with the PBE GGA results presented above, calculations were also carried out using the local density approximation (LDA), via the exchange correlation functional of Ceperley and Alder\cite{PhysRevLett.45.566} as parametrized by Perdew and Zunger\cite{PhysRevB.23.5048}, and in Fig. 2 we show the differences between bilayer and monolayer plane-averaged local electrostatic potentials using LDA alongside the PBE results.
+In Table 1 the LDA-calculated potential differences and some band energies are compared with the PBE results.
 The bilayer-monolayer potential differences show a drop across the bilayer similar to that seen using PBE, but with a notable peak in between the layers.
-The potential difference across the bilayer, and the splitting between the upper K-point valence bands show small differences of a few meV, but the difference between the $\Gamma$- and K-point valence band energies is notably reduced on going from the PBE approximation to LDA.
+The potential difference across the bilayer, and the splitting between the upper K-point valence bands show small differences of only a few meV, but the difference between the $\Gamma$- and K-point valence band energies is notably reduced on going from the PBE approximation to LDA.
+Since the pseudopotential configurations as shown in Table 2 are nearly identical, we ascribe the differences between the calculations to the approximation to the exchange-correlation potential used.